Baahubali 2: The Conclusion

 The film was produced on an estimated budget of ₹250 crore, making it the most expensive Indian film at the time of its release.
 Production began on 17 December 2015 at Ramoji Film City in Hyderabad.
 The cinematography was handled by K. K. Senthil Kumar, with editing by Kotagiri Venkateswara Rao, and Tammiraju.
 The production design was created by Sabu Cyril, while the action sequences were choreographed by King Solomon, Lee Whittaker, and Kecha Khamphakdee.
 Visual effects were designed by Makuta VFX, with contributions from Adel Adili and Pete Draper.
 The music and background score were composed by M. M. Keeravani.
 The film was released on 28 April 2017 in Telugu, Tamil, Hindi, Kannada and Malayalam, and later dubbed in Japanese, Russian and Chinese.
 It was available in conventional 2D and IMAX formats and was the first Telugu film to release in 4K High Definition format.

 Baahubali 2 was one of the most anticipated films of 2017, primarily due to the massive cliffhanger ending of its predecessor.
 The film premiered on over 9,000 screens worldwide, with 6,500 screens in India, setting a record for the widest release of an Indian film.
 Upon its release, Baahubali 2 like its predecessor, received widespread acclaim for its direction, storytelling, cinematography, themes, visual effects, music, action sequences, and performances.
 The film grossed over ₹1810.60 crore worldwide, briefly becoming the highest grossing Indian film of all time, surpassing PK (2014).
 It collected approximately ₹792 crore worldwide within the first six days and became the first Indian film to gross over ₹1,000 crore.
 Within India, it set numerous records, becoming the highest-grossing film in Hindi, as well as in its original Telugu language.
 As of 2025, Baahubali 2 remains the highest-grossing film in India.
-It is currently the highest grossing Telugu film, the highest grossing South Indian film, and the second highest-grossing Indian film worldwide.
+It is currently the highest grossing Telugu film, the highest grossing South Indian film, and the third highest-grossing Indian film worldwide.
 The film sold over 10 crore tickets during its box office run, marking the highest estimated admissions for any film in India since Sholay (1975).
 It also ranks among the top 50 highest-grossing non-English films globally.

 Baahubali 2, along with its predecessor, is regarded as one of the most influential films in Indian cinema.
 It set new standards in large-scale filmmaking with its high budget, expansive action sequences, and franchise-building approach.
 The film won the Saturn Award for Best International Film and three National Film Awards, including Best Popular Film Providing Wholesome Entertainment, Best Special Effects, and Best Stunt Choreographer.
 It also fetched the state Gaddar Award for Best Feature Film.
 The Baahubali franchise also pioneered the pan-Indian film movement of dubbing the same film in multiple languages instead of remaking it.
 A combined recut version of The Beginning and The Conclusion, titled Baahubali: The Epic, was theatrically released worldwide on 31 October 2025.